11 DIY Snacks That Will Fill You Up Without Filling You OutArticle posted in: Diet & Nutrition South Beach DIY

 Fiber, protein and nearly 15 essential vitamins (including vitamins K and C) can be found in kale yet this super food contains only 33 calories.
 Without nutritional yeast, baked kale chips deliver a nutritious punch.
 With the yeast (which happens to have a nutty, cheesy flavor), you get added vitamins (including lots of B-12), minerals and high-quality protein.
 Not a big kale fan?
 These chips are worth trying because baking mellows out bitterness.
 You could also omit the yeast and give the chips a spritz of vinegar before baking and a sprinkle of salt when they’re done.

 A single block of Parmesan cheese is the only thing you need to make these crunchy, salty, satisfying crisps.
 If you want to add some garlic powder, parsley, Cajun seasoning or Old Bay, be our guest.
-Otherwise, make as directed and enjoy whenever you need to fulfill a Lean Protein requirement in Phase 1, Phase 2 or Phase 3.
+Otherwise, make as directed and enjoy whenever you need to crispy, filling snack.
 Store leftover crisps in an airtight container so they stay….well, crisp.

 We know.
 You miss cookies.
 Luckily, peanut butter makes a great cookie and two tablespoons of peanut butter counts as one Healthy Fat serving on the South Beach Diet.
 Whip up a batch of these PB&J Cookies to stay on track while filling your sweet tooth with one of our favorite DIY snacks.

 *Nutrition facts obtained January 26, 2019 from starbucks.com.